gmetais/grunt-devperf/README.md

 This project is in very early stage (beta).
 You can help by reporting any issue, giving your feedback or coding new functionnalities.

 ## TODO
-- An option to open browser automaticaly when test is finished.
 - Find a way to show gziped file size
 - Add graphs for other metrics evolution over time (not just timings evolution)
 - Write tests